Social media can be overwhelming for church leaders.

 Now, if we were to survey the work these pastors do during this time, we wouldn’t see social media at the top of their list.
 But this doesn’t mean that they don’t believe social media is not necessary.

 Not only do they feel the burden of sharing something for their personal account, but they know they should engage with people on the church’s social media accounts, too.
 Why?
-Because that’s where most of the people in their community are spending time.
+Because social media is where most of the people in their community are spending time.

-For many church leaders, they find it difficult to post something on their church’s social media accounts.
+For many church leaders, they find it difficult to post something on their church’s social media.
 They don’t know where to start, what to say, or who to connect with online.
 So, instead of saying anything, they tend to say nothing at all.

-If you struggle with figuring out what to say, then you need a social media calendar.
+If you struggle with figuring out what to say, then you need a social media strategy .
 We know this can sound daunting, but it doesn’t have to be.
 You don’t need an advanced degree, secret digital marketing knowledge, or a high-level of proficiency in social media marketing.

 1. Know what you’re going to say